 - In the minds of the people with these bad habits, this reinforces the negative expectation that, if they continue the bad acting (smoking), the bad consequences will result.

-- This is exactly what the placebo effect is about : when the patient does an act (take a pill), and the expert environment reinforces the expectation you will get better, some patients actually get better even if the substance of the act (pill) is inert (placebo).
-Replace pill with cigarette and better with ill, and this leads to: when the patient does an act (take a cigarette, and the expert environment reinforces the expectation you will get ill, some patients actually get ill even if the substance of the act (cigarette) is inert (placebo).
+- This is exactly what the placebo effect, or more specifically the nocebo effect, is about : when the patient does an act (take a pill), and the expert environment reinforces the expectation you will get better, some patients actually get better even if the substance of the act (pill) is inert (placebo).
+Replace pill with cigarette and better with ill, and this leads to: when the patient does an act (take a cigarette), and the expert environment reinforces the expectation you will get ill, some patients actually get ill even if the substance of the act (cigarette) is inert (placebo).

-So the Non Zero Ratio process leads to thinking that with what we understand today about the placebo-effect, one should consider it possible that it somehow also affects the efficiency of preventive health care campaigns as their efficiency would thus be the result of two different effects:
+So the Non Zero Ratio process leads to thinking that it is possible and actually likely that the placebo effect deteriorates the effectiveness of preventive health care campaigns as their effectiveness would thus be the result of two different effects:

 So the insight resulting from this thinking process raises following two research questions:

 - Is one indeed disregarding the possible role of the placebo-effect in preventive health care campaigns?